jbogp/nbt_spatial_backmapping/README.md

 ```

 #####Choosing the threshold
 From the previous step you will able to plot the proportion of simulated cells scoring higher than different thresholds, which will allow you you choose sensible threshold(s) for your dataset.
-The following functions assume you chose 3 thresholds (composed of a score and a minimum number of mapped voxels in the atlas), one for high confidence mapping, one for medium confidence and the last one for simple hypothesis

-for instance you can see the proportion of your simulated above the thresholds (-2,-1,0,1,2) having at least (1,6,11) match in the atlas with the follwing command
+For instance you can see the proportion of your simulated above the thresholds (-2,-1,0,1,2) having at least (1,6,11) match in the atlas with the follwing command
 ```R
 #creating the different thresholds
 threshold_score <- seq(-2,2,1)